-Combined Science allows for post-16 A Level study in a range of areas, providing that the grade requirements are met, which will set you up to study Science courses at university.

-For example, you could go into: veterinary Sciences, drug development, research and development, pharmacy, microbiology, zoology, agriculture.
-Science also opens door to banking, economics, statistics, business and teaching.
+Combined Science allows for post-16 A Level study in a range of areas, providing that the grade requirements are met, which will set you up to study science courses at university.
+For example, you could go into: veterinary sciences, drug development, research and development, pharmacy, microbiology, zoology, agriculture. science also opens door to banking, economics, statistics, business and teaching.
+Combined Science is not a barrier to accessing any post 16 courses.